enarjord/passivbot/README.md

 it is possible to run the same backtest in two or more terminals simultaneously.  they will share best candidate and dump results in same file for later analysis.

-if you wish to do so, be sure to start only one and let it finish downloading trades and making a trades_list cache before starting the others.
+if you wish to do so, use the same session name for all and be sure to start with only one and let it finish downloading trades and making a trades_list cache before starting the others.

-also be sure to give a new unique session_name.

 ------------------------------------------------------------------